p1geondove/grav-sim/readme.md

 # Gravity Simulation

-This is a small python script made with `pygame-ce` to simulate Newton gravity.
+This is a small python script made with `pygame-ce` and `numpy` to simulate Newton gravity.
 This originally started as a random project i just wanted to do.
 Now it hosts ~1000 lines of messy undocumented code that only 3am me is able to decipher.
 But it has turned out kind of nice.
 No bugs i think and i really love the ui/ux.
 I mean i hope its as intuitive as i think it is

 # Controls